dawalker17uk/BinaryTree/README.md

 # BinaryTree
-simple binary tree structure (object, node, etc) and overloaded compare function
+simple binary tree structure (object, node, etc.) and overloaded compare function

+Contains a tree header and source file, and a main.cpp (to trial/test functionality)